 While synergies between their value chains may attract partners to each other, how to share these can be extremely contentious in alliances.
 In an M&A context, this sharing of synergy value between target and acquirer happens up-front, through payment of the acquisition premium.
 This is not so in the case of an alliance, as both partners continue to operate as autonomous entities pursuing their own goals.
 Because unity of interests cannot be presumed (i.e., one partner typically has no authority over the other) and the relationship itself is temporary (i.e., it has a finite life, and interim reviews can lead to termination) several problems related to synergy valuation and distribution between partners become significant:

-Managing one-sided synergies: Recall from chapter 2 that synergies between businesses may be one-sided (one business benefits but not the other) or two sided (both businesses benefit).
+Managing one-sided synergies: Recall from section 2 that synergies between businesses may be one-sided (one business benefits but not the other) or two sided (both businesses benefit).
 One sided synergies, particularly, those that require ongoing efforts to extract, are particularly difficult to manage in alliances.
 This is because it is difficult to force the partner who must make these efforts to do so because benefit to themselves is minimal.

 Ongoing competition between alliance partners: Alliances between competitors are common (and may evoke scrutiny by anti-trust regulators when the partners jointly have significant market share).
 Partners may compete in the same business as the alliance or may have other businesses that are in competition with each other.
 Because each partner remains independent and has its own goals, conflict may be unavoidable within an alliance.
 This can negatively impact partners’ willingness to collaborate, without which alliances are typically doomed.